xerardoo/angular-webstorage/README.markdown

 angular-webstorage
 ==================

-WebStorage AngularJS module to work with browsers localStorage and sessionStorage.
+WebStorage AngularJS module to work with localStorage and sessionStorage based persistence.
+Data is saved as string if the values is a String object or parsed to JSON if it's an object.

 This module is based on [lscache](http://github.com/pamelafox/lscache) (A localStorage-based memcache-inspired client-side caching library. ).